Carolyn Caprioni, RN, BSN

 Michael Garrigan has over 35 years of experience in social services.
 Mike joined YAP in 1992, serving first as Director and then Regional Director of Pennsylvania, Maryland and Ohio.
 Currently Executive Vice President, he develops and supports programs in six states as a member of YAP’s Southeast leadership team.

 Before joining the YAP team, Mike worked extensively with at-risk youth in Northeastern Pennsylvania.
 His professional history includes positions as Educational Coordinator, Foster Care Manager, Independent Living Coordinator and Job Coach.
 He has served on the Board of Directors of YAP, the CAASP Advisory Board, PA Council of Children's Services, Northampton County Partnership, Northampton/Lehigh Counties Community Network, and the PA Community Provider's Association.
-Mike graduated from Kutztown University with a Bachelor’s degree in Criminal Justice/Social Work, and engages in continuing education in the fields of education and business administration.
+Mike graduated from Kutztown University with a Bachelor’s degree in Criminal Justice/Social Work and engages in continuing education in the fields of education and business administration.

 Mike was a member of YAP’s original board of directors, and now sits on the Health Insurance Committee, National and Regional Leadership Teams, and the Endowment Board.
 He is active in his community, serving as a youth mentor and coaching high school basketball and softball for 16 years.